Recovering from Biased Data: Can Fairness Constraints Improve Accuracy?: Introduction

 We prove that, subject to the above conditions on $h_{A}^{*}$ and $h_{B}^{*}$, even with substantially corrupted training data either due to the under-representation of positive examples in Group B or a substantial fraction of positive examples in Group B mislabeled as negative, or both, the Equality of Opportunity fairness constraint will enable ERM to learn the Bayes Optimal classifier $h^{*}=(h_{A}^{*},h_{B}^{*})$, subject to a pair of inequalities ensuring that the labels are not too noisy and Group $A$ has large mass.

-Expressed another way, this means that \emph{the lowest error classifier on the biased data satisfying Equality of Opportunity is the Bayes Optimal Classifier on the un-corrupted data.}
+Expressed another way, this means that \emph{the lowest error classifier on the biased data satisfying Equality of Opportunity is the Bayes Optimal Classifier on the un-corrupted data.} These results provide additional motivation for considering fairness interventions, and in particular Equality of Opportunity, even if one cares primarily about accuracy.

-Other related fairness notions such as Equalized Odds and Demographic Parity do not succeed in recovering the Bayes Optimal classifier under such broad conditions.
-These results provide additional motivation for considering fairness interventions, and in particular Equality of Opportunity, even if one cares primarily about accuracy.
+Other related fairness notions such as Equalized Odds, Demographic Parity, and Calibration do not succeed in recovering the Bayes Optimal classifier under such broad conditions.
+In fact, we show that given data subject to Under-Representation Bias, Calibration can actually {\em amplify} the effects of the bias, and so can be worse than doing nothing and instead learning with plain ERM (see Section \ref{sec:underrep}).

 Our results are in the infinite sample limit and we suppress issues of sample complexity\footnote{Our notion of sample complexity is typical.
 Let $S$ be the biased training data-set and $ERM_{\mathscr{H}}(S) = \hat{h}$.
 Given $\epsilon, \delta > 0$, $m(\epsilon, \delta)$ samples ensures with probability greater than $1-\delta$ that $L_{\mathscr{D}}(\hat{h}) \leq L_{\mathscr{D}}(h^*) + \epsilon$. } in order to focus on the core phenomenon of the data source being unreliable.